 Section 2.08 Notices of Meetings and Consents.
 Except as otherwise provided by the Articles of Incorporation or by the Nevada Revised Statutes (as amended from time to time, the "NRS"), a written notice of each annual and special meeting of stockholders shall be given not less than 10 nor more than 60 days before the date of such meeting to each stockholder of record of the Corporation entitled to vote at such meeting by delivering such notice of meeting to such stockholder personally or depositing the same in the United States mail, postage prepaid, directed to him at the post office address shown upon the records of the Corporation.
 Service of notice is complete upon mailing.
-Every notice of a meeting of stockholders shall be deemed to be present and vote and, in the case of a special meeting the purpose or purposes for which the meeting is called.
+Every notice of a meeting of stockholders shall state the place, date and hour of the meeting, the means of electronic communication, if any, by which the stockholder or the proxies thereof shall be deemed to be present and vote and, in the case of a special meeting the purpose or purposes for which the meeting is called.
 The notice shall be delivered in accordance with, and shall contain or be accompanied by such additional information as may be required by, the NRS, including, without limitation, NRS 78.379, 92A.120 or 92A.410